craftcms/docs/docs/commerce/4.x/dev/controller-actions.md

 ## <badge vertical="baseline" type="verb">GET</badge> `cart/get-cart`

 Returns the [current cart](../orders-carts.md#fetching-a-cart) as JSON.
-A new cart will be generated in the session if one doesn’t already exist.
+A new cart cookie will be generated if one doesn’t already exist.

 The request must include `Accept: application/json` in its headers.